oracle/graal/docs/reference-manual/native-image/PGO-FAQ.md

 Also, be aware that the benchmark should ideally be representative of the workload that you expect in production.
-The more the benchmark's workload corresponds to the production workload, the morely likely will PGO have a positive performance impact.
+The more the benchmark's workload corresponds to the production workload, the morely likely it is that PGO have a positive performance impact on the optimized image.

 In conclusion, if the benchmark accurately represents the workload that you will be running in production, then it is a good idea to collect the profiles on the instrumented benchmark image,